 Kate has lived in Australia, in England and in the United States and has traveled extensively in Europe and south-east Asia.
 She has two adult children whose lifework and passion embrace the council practice they were introduced to in their formative years.

-Kate has quested with Peer Spirit, and her practice is informed by regular participation in the rites of passage programs and teachings offered by the School of Lost Borders.
+Kate has quested with Peer Spirit, and her practice is informed by participation in the rites of passage programs and teachings offered by the School of Lost Borders.
 Her husband is Andy Lipkis, founder and president of TreePeople.